 As for duties, Washington landlords must:

-- Abiding by all terms of the lease or rental agreement.
+- Abide by all terms of the lease or rental agreement.

-- Making requested or needed repairs as soon as possible.
+- Repair any property damages as soon as possible.

-- Complying with all codes that apply to the rental.
+- Comply with all codes that apply to the rental.

-- Notifying the tenants when looking to enter their home, unless there's an emergency.
+- Notify the tenants when looking to enter their home, unless there's an emergency.

 Overview of Washington State Tenancy Laws